 3. When do I get reimbursed for Mileage?

-You will be reimbursed for miles in excess of your regular Commute Miles driven with your privatelyowned vehicle while in Travel Status.
+You will be reimbursed for miles in excess of your regular Commute Miles driven with your privately-owned vehicle while in Travel Status as indicated on the Judiciary's Travel & Expense site.

 4. When am I in Travel Status?